 There may be instances where AEMO needs to understand demand at levels lower than the transmission level for the purpose of forecasting demand at the transmission connection point level.
-As identified by the AER, AEMO may need to understand demand at distribution zone substations to understand demand at the transmission connection point level where a distribution network is heavily meshed.57 For this reason, it is not appropriate to restrict AEMO to only being able to develop forecasts at the transmission connection point level.
+As identified by the AER, AEMO may need to understand demand at distribution zone substations to understand demand at the transmission connection point level where a distribution network is heavily meshed.64 For this reason, it is not appropriate to restrict AEMO to only being able to develop forecasts at the transmission connection point level.

-However, it is important to note that AEMO could not use its information gathering powers in the NEL to develop demand forecasts at points on a distribution network where this does not relate to planning and investment of a transmission network.
-This is because the function included by the more preferable draft rule will need to be interpreted in the context of the NTP functions.
+However, it is important to note that the final rule does not allow AEMO to use its information gathering powers in the NEL to develop demand forecasts at points on a distribution network where this does not relate to planning and investment of a transmission network.
+This is because the function included by the more preferable rule will need to be interpreted in the context of AEMO's NTP functions.